bddap/wr227/final/src/State.md

 }
 ```

-When neighboring Atomata request an infliction, one of the inflictions is choosen using a deterministic set of rules.
+When neighboring Automata request an infliction, one of the inflictions is chosen using a deterministic set of rules.
 The rules are essentially a ranking system, the requested state with the highest rank is selected.
 Here's what happens when two slugs collide.

 ```
 fn resolve_infliction(&self, other: Self) -> Self {